 Ensuring representation in the decision-making room is one thing.
 Talking about power dynamics and privilege in the room, compensating for lived expertise, providing ongoing capacity-building for current and emergent leadership, and handing decision-making power over is a completely different thing.
 It requires money, resources, and — the central focus of this piece — time.

 To foster connection and make good decisions, we must go slow.
 Connection looks like challenging our sense of urgency and reinvesting in Black, Indigenous, and Brown experts through the entire decision-making process — from process design and implementation to evaluation and monitoring.

-“We must move at the speed of trust,” Dr. David Kirkland reminded during an equity in design workshop I facilitated last summer.
-Decision-making that centers underinvested expertise and actively slows down can better break from patterns of systemic violence and create shared meaning.
+“We must move at the speed of trust,” Dr. David Kirkland reminded us during an equity-in-design workshop I facilitated last summer.
+Decision-making that centers on underinvested expertise and actively slows down can better break from patterns of systemic violence and create shared meaning.
 This leads to more authentic and sustainable solutions.

 Name power and privilege dynamics in a room, such as whiteness, socioeconomic status, institutional backing, and talk about the implications of this power for the decision-making process

 To pass the two crashing waves of our crisis of connection and the urgent onslaught of challenges, decision-makers must learn to pause, be vigilant, and reflect on our commitment to equity.